Yarin78/morphy/morphy-cbh/docs/games.md

 ### <a name="cbj_game">CBJ game record</a>

-The id-references to teams and tags are 0-based; see [Entities](entities.md).
+The id references to teams and tags are 0-based; see [Entities](entities.md).
-For games with no teams or tag, `-1` is specified instead (note that this differs compared to how entities are referenced in the .cbh file).
+For games with no teams or tag, `-1` is used.
+Note that this differs compared to how entities are referenced in the .cbh file.

 | Offset | Bytes | Description
 | --- | --- | ---